codepilotsf/ezpz-ui/src/routes/(home)/+page.md

   </tr>
 </Table>

+<HeadsUp>Note that component level classes such as <code>--ui-alert-radius</code> are documented in each
+component's documentation.</HeadsUp>

+---

 ### CSS Classes
 You can also pass a `class` property to any LIB/UI component to add additional classes to the component's outermost element.
 This can be especially powerful when used with Tailwind utility